Eddie Files

-Charles Edward Files (May 19, 1883 – May 10, 1954) was an American baseball pitcher who made two appearances, both in relief, for the Philadelphia Athletics during the 1908 Philadelphia Athletics season.
-He went to win 20 games for the Holyoke Papermakers in 1909, in his only full season at the minor league level.
+Charles Edward Files (May 19, 1883 – May 10, 1954) was an American professional baseball pitcher who made two appearances, both in relief, for the Philadelphia Athletics during the 1908 Philadelphia Athletics season.
+He went on to win 20 games for the Holyoke Papermakers in 1909, in his only full season at the minor league level.
 A Maine native, Files was born in Portland and died in Cornish.
 He is buried in Riverside Cemetery in Cornish.
 He attended Bowdoin College.